cxumol/promptmask/eval/benchmark.md

     > `fnr = 1 - recall`

 - **fp_rate (False Positive Rate):** `FP / (FP + TN)` The proportion of actual negatives that were misclassified as positive.

+## Run Your Own Benchmark

+Evaluation Dataset: JSONL file, formatted as `{"source_text":"...", "privacy_mask":[{"value":"..."}, ...]}`

+Evaluation Settings: Configurate your settings in "eval/util.py", and make sure you have setup local LLM with a valid promptmask.config.user.toml file

+Evaluation Script: Run step 1, 2, 3 by executing "eval/s[1-3]_*.py" to generate your benchmark report.